VSCodium/vscodium/docs/accounts-authentication.md

 ## GitHub

-The GitHub authentication has been patched to use personal access token.
+The GitHub authentication has been patched to use personal access tokens.

-Here how to create a new personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+Here is how to create a new personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ## Microsoft

 The Microsoft authentication hasn't been patched so its status is unknown.

-## When does it happened?
+## When does it happen?

 An account authentication occurs only when an extension is asking for it.